maximo-torterolo-ambrosini/pokemon-app/README.md

 # 🐭⚡ - Pokemon-app

-Pokemon-api it's a simple web app that consumes a RESTful API of Pokémon from PokéAPI.
+Pokemon-app it's a simple web app that consumes a RESTful API of Pokémon from PokéAPI.
 Learn more about PokéApi [here](https://pokeapi.co/about).

 # 🤔 - How the code work?